carloslodelar/cardano-course/setting-up-a-local-cluster/from-byron-to-shelley.md

 --filepath transactions/updateprotov1.001.vote
 ```

-This vote completes the vote threshold; the update proposal is confirmed
+This vote completes the vote threshold; the update proposal is confirmed:

 {% code overflow="wrap" %}
 ```